pyodide/pyodide/docs/development/meta-yaml.md

 Type of the package.
 Possible values are:

 - package (default): A normal Python package, built to a wheel file.
-- staic_library: A static library.
+- static_library: A static library.
 - shared_library: A shared library.
 - cpython_module: A CPython stdlib extension module.
   This is used for unvendoring CPython modules, and should not be used